maxmonis/htm-elements/README.md

 example, if you pass 32 and your root font-size is 16px, the computed size will be 32px.
 However, if you pass 32 and your root font-size is 14px, the computed size will be 28px.

+Displays "Loading..." text instead of the spinner to users who prefer reduced motion.
+For accessibility reasons, we recommend not hiding it, but if you need to you can do so using the `hideLoadingText` property of the optional config object.

 ```ts
 import { Spinner } from "htm-elements/spinner"